Brick-and-mortar store in 2023: A major retail comeback Steven P February 2, 2023

 Brick-and-mortar store in 2023: A major retail comeback

-Over the past 20 years, brick-and-mortar retail has undergone a considerable change.
+Over the past 20 years, brick-and-mortar retail comeback has changed considerably.
 The pandemic’s 20-month duration saw an acceleration of that trend.
 Late-adopting shops that had trouble before COVID-19 were forced to make drastic modifications and close locations.
 But for health-conscious shops who comprehend the buying process and use cutting-edge tactics, brick-and-mortar locations are a growth sector and the cornerstone of a prosperous business strategy.

 Customers Prefer Receiving The Item They Need At The Same Time They Buy It